Donut-Mod-Team/donut-mod/documentation/user_guide.md

   - enable ascending sorting
   - enable descending sorting
   - disable the sorting of the sectors
+- Select the Donut Chart to be shown as full-circle or semi-circle/half-circle

 #### Labels

-- Labels displayed on each data slice showing the ratio/percentage of that slice
+- Labels displayed on each data slice showing the ratio/percentage of that slice(default, the data can be changed from the pop-out setting menu)
 - The colours of the labels changes depending on if it's a light or dark mode
+- Formatting of labels value text to match local machine(or browser for web-client) settings

 ## Testing